-When it comes to the topic of birth control, you have to say about birth control patch effectiveness and it have undeniable advantages for their reliability, but also for the positive effects on women’s health.
+When it comes to the topic of birth control, you have to say about birth control patch effectiveness.
+It has undeniable advantages for their reliability, but also for the positive effects on women’s health.
 But there is one big disadvantage, it requires discipline from the users and it is often a problem.
 New and new methods that simplify the use of hormonal contraceptives are coming to the market and contraceptive plaster is one of them.

 Main Theme of Birth Control Patch